Best practices for software updates in Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-This topic includes best practices for software updates in System Center Configuration Manager.
-The information is sorted into best practices for initial installation and best practices for ongoing operations.
+This article includes best practices for software updates in Configuration Manager.
+The information is sorted into best practices for initial installation and for ongoing operations.

 Installation best practices